-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 McConnell’s staffers circulate a news release under the heading “Stopping Blue State Bailouts,” targeting New York, California and Illinois as not worthy of pandemic relief.

-The Maryland Emergency Management Agency issues a warning to residents not to use disinfectant products to treat covid-19 after receiving more than 100 calls to its hotline in response to Trump’s comments about the products’ efficacy.
+The Maryland Emergency Management Agency issues a warning to residents not to use disinfectant products to treat covid-19 after receiving more than 100 calls to its hotline in response to Trump’s speculation that the products might work inside the human body.

 Week 181Jared Kushner calls the Trump administration’s response to the coronavirus a “great success story.”